-The volume of distribution is used to determine how much Narcan is needed to generate the desired effects in an individual’s system.
-Because Narcan acts so quickly, it is rapidly distributed in the body, keeping the volume of distribution very low.
+The volume of distribution is used to determine how much of the drug is needed to generate the desired effects in an individual’s system.
+Because Narcan acts so quickly, it is rapidly distributed all throughout the body, keeping the volume of distribution very low.
 For adults, the distribution volume of Narcan is normally reported at about 2 liters per kilogram.

-Protein binding describes the degree to which Narcan binds to proteins present in the blood system.
-Narcan does bind to proteins in the plasma, but this binding is weak compared to most drugs.
+Protein binding describes the degree to which Narcan binds to proteins present in one’s blood system.
+Narcan binds proteins into plasma, but this event is weak compared to most drugs.
 Narcan primarily binds to plasma albumin but can attach to others as well.
 The protein binding range for this specific medication is within 32% to 45%.

-Naloxone metabolism describes how the body processes the drug.
+Naloxone metabolism describes how the body processes opioid-reversing treatment.
 It undergoes hepatic metabolism, which means it is processed by the liver rather than the kidneys.
-In the liver, it undergoes glucuronidation to create the metabolite naloxone-3-glucuronide.
+At the liver, it undergoes glucuronidation to create the metabolite naloxone-3-glucuronide.
 Once metabolized, the body can eliminate the drug from the system.

 Route Of Elimination

 Is Naloxone included in a 12-panel drug test?
 The short answer is no. For many patients, there is a fear that using naloxone can cause a positive drug test.
 On a scientific level, this fear makes sense.
-The metabolites produced by the body when processing naloxone are similar in structure to those that emerge after taking opiates.
+The metabolites produced when processing naloxone are similar in structure to those that emerge after taking opiates.
 However, naloxone will not produce a positive result when testing for opioids.

-Despite its fast-acting antagonistic effects, naloxone does not eliminate evidence of opioids or mask them, so someone who has taken opiate medication should expect a positive drug test especially if opioids like morphine, heroin, and oxycodone are taken within minutes prior to the test.
+Despite its fast-acting antagonistic effects, naloxone does not eliminate evidence of opioids or mask them.
+So do note that someone who has taken opiate medication should expect a positive drug test especially if opioids like morphine, heroin, and oxycodone are taken within minutes prior to the test.

 Recovering From Opiate Abuse